neptune-ai/docs/docs/getting-started/installation/installation-notebooks.rst

 - A very basic CLI (command line interface) for uploading notebooks.
 - Standard Jupyter extension.
 The extension is written in Javascript and is visible in the web-based Jupyter UI.
 It is not hosted anywhere separately, only as part of the python package.
 - JupyterLab extension.
 The extension is written in Javascript and is visible in the web-based Jupyter UI.
-It is hosted `on the npm <https://www.npmjs.com/package/neptune-notebooks>`_.
+It is hosted |on the npm|.

 Installation for Jupyter